 Māori legend includes a story of a great flood.
 Tāwhaki, god of thunder and lightning, was almost murdered by his brothers-in-law.
 When he had recovered, Tāwhaki took his warriors and their families and built a fortified village on top of a mountain.
 Then he called to his ancestors – the gods – for revenge, and they let the floods of heaven descend.
 The earth was overwhelmed by the waters and the entire population perished.
 This was known as Te hurihanga i Mataaho (the overwhelming of Mataaho – one of the places that were destroyed).

-Much more common is flooding caused by the heavy rain that may accompany depressions and frontal systems moving over the country.
+Much more common is flooding caused by the heavy rain that may accompany mid-latitude depressions and frontal systems moving over the country.
 New Zealand’s rugged topography often enhances the effects of these weather systems, as moist air forced up and over mountainous terrain condenses to produce additional precipitation.
-As a result, the western side of the Southern Alps is one of the wettest places in the world, with over 13 metres of rainfall per year in places.
+As a result, the western side of the Southern Alps is one of the wettest places in the world, with over 13 metres of rainfall per year in some places.

 South Island rivers

 In the South Island, many major eastern rivers originate in the Southern Alps.
 Weather conditions in their mountain headwaters often produce floods in their lower reaches.
-The greatest flood ever observed on the Clutha River, New Zealand’s largest river in catchment area and volume of flow, occurred in 1878.
-It was the result of a succession of weather systems bringing in warm rain and warm wind, which melted the winter snow cover.
-At the height of this flood, more than 5,700 cubic metres of water poured down the lower reaches of the river near the coast every second.
+The greatest flood ever observed on the Clutha River Mata-Au, New Zealand’s largest river in catchment area and volume of flow, occurred in 1878.
+It was the result of a succession of weather systems bringing in warm wind and rain, which melted the winter snow cover.
+At the height of this flood, more than 5,700 cubic metres of water poured down the lower reaches of the river every second.

 Flash floods and debris flows

 Brief but intense rainstorms may produce flash floods – brief, powerful flows that can move even large boulders.
-A destructive flash flood near Roxburgh in November 1992 was produced when 80 millimetres of rain fell in just 45 minutes.
+A destructive flash flood occurred near Roxburgh in November 1992 after 80 millimetres of rain fell in just 45 minutes.